 Director of Museum Operations

 Ponsonby received her A.A. degree in Graphic Design from the College of DuPage in Glen Ellen, Illinois.
-Assistant to the Executive Director in operational matters, she has coordinated the graphic and publication needs of the Polasek Museum for over ten years.
+Assistant to the Executive Director in operational matters, she has coordinated the graphic and publication needs of the Polasek Museum for over twelve years.
 Organizations she is currently active with include the Florida Association of Museums, American Association of Museums, American Association of State and Local History.

 Ms. Frisby received her Bachelor’s degree in Art History with a minor in Anthropology from the University of Wisconsin Superior.
 Subsequently, she earned her Masters in Museum Studies from the University of Kansas with a chosen emphasis on American History.
 Her curatorial experience includes “Czech Prints” at the University of Wisconsin; student shows at the Kruk Art Gallery and the Mt.
 Hood Museum in Government Camp, Oregon.
 She has worked for several years as the collections specialist for the University of Kansas’ Archive of Recorded Sound and has been trained as a laboratory technician for the Stannard Conservation Laboratory in Lawrence, Kansas.
 Most recently, Ms. Frisby has served as the lead teacher for a Kansas City, Missouri, nonprofit, the historic Whatsoever Community Center.